Build a machine learning model with Apache Spark MLlib

 Create a logistic regression model

-The final task is to convert the labeled data into a format that can be analyzed through logistic regression.
-The input to a logistic regression algorithm needs to be a set of label/feature vector pairs, where the feature vector is a vector of numbers that represent the input point.
+The final task converts the labeled data into a format that logistic regression can handle.
+The input to a logistic regression algorithm must have a label/feature vector pairs structure, where the feature vector is a vector of numbers that represent the input point.

-So, you need to convert the categorical columns into numbers.
-Specifically, you need to convert the trafficTimeBins and weekdayString columns into integer representations.
-There are multiple approaches to performing the conversion.
-The following example takes the OneHotEncoder approach.
+Based on the final task requirements, we must convert the categorical columns into numbers.
+Specifically, we must convert the trafficTimeBins and weekdayString columns into integer representations.
+We have many options available to handle this requirement.
+This example involves the OneHotEncoder approach:

 # Because the sample uses an algorithm that works only with numeric features, convert them so they can be consumed